sayanalokesh/Serverless-Architecture/Assignment20.md

 ---

 ## Assignment 20: Load Balancer Health Checker
+### Objective
+Design a Lambda function that checks the health of registered instances behind an Elastic Load Balancer (ELB) and notifies via SNS if any instances are unhealthy.

 ### 1. EC2 Instance creation
 - Create 2 EC2 instances with the same security Group and configuration.